 Another popular file exploring app on the Google Play Store.
 Don’t be misled by the title, as you don’t have to be using an ASUS device for it to be compatible.
 This app can handle your files from wherever they are stored, enabling you to copy, rename, delete, move, or share them.
 Files can be accessed and managed within your SMB (Samba) network and LAN (local area network), and there’s support for cloud storage accounts including Dropbox, Google Drive, ASUS WebStorage and more.

 The app offers smooth multimedia streaming for music, videos, pictures, and open documents, and can extract compressed files (Zip and RAR formats) to save storage space.
 The manager’s home screen allows convenient file browsing, and disk storage can be managed with tools such as the storage analyzer, hidden cabinet, and recycle bin.
-This app is easy to use and works well as a good all-round file manager.
+This app is easy to use and works well as a good all-around file manager.

 4. Amaze App Manager (free)

 This is one of the newer storage keeper apps for Android and might be a good option for those looking for a lighter file browsing experience.
 It’s still in beta stage so users can take part in helping in the development of the app.
 The Amaze app takes an open source approach and is based on Material Design guidelines.